 In our model, the interaction between harvest and climate was effectively additive, with weak synergistic effects appearing primarily when the population was close to extinction.
 This result from our model would appear to contrast with other suggestions in the literature.
-For example, additive synergy between harvesting and temperature was detected in experimental populations of rotifers (Mora et al. 2007), theory and data suggest that fishing increases the sensitivity of populations to climate (Planque, Fromentin, et al. 2010), and positive feedback loops between fishing and climate have been identified at the ecosystem level (Kirby, Beaugrand, and Lindley 2009; Planque, Fromentin, et al. 2010).
+For example, synergy between harvesting and temperature was detected in experimental populations of rotifers (Mora et al. 2007), theory and data suggest that fishing increases the sensitivity of populations to climate (Planque, Fromentin, et al. 2010), and positive feedback loops between fishing and climate have been identified at the ecosystem level (Kirby, Beaugrand, and Lindley 2009; Planque, Fromentin, et al. 2010).
 However, part of this discrepancy may appear because these examples examined different aspects of changing climate than we did.
 In the experimental study, rotifer populations were subjected to warming temperatures, but organisms were unable to relocate to thermal optima.
 In that experiment, harvesting was conjectured to reduce genetic diversity, and therefore reduce populations’ adaptive capacity in the face of warming (Mora et al. 2007).
 In other population examples, climate variability has been the focus, not cumulative warming or shifting distributions.
 Fishing reduces the spatial or age diversity within populations, making them more sensitive to climate variability (Planque, Fromentin, et al. 2010).
 Similarly, the North Sea ecosystem study focused on warming in a single location rather than spatial processes (Kirby, Beaugrand, and Lindley 2009).
 Indirect food web effects mediated by warm temperatures and the loss of a top predator (cod) appeared to create a positive feedback loop favoring decapods and driving cod to even lower abundance in the North Sea.
 The interactive effects of climate and fishing on spatial distributions had been identified as an important area of research (Planque, Fromentin, et al. 2010), and our simple model suggests that additive effects might be the baseline expectation.
 However, future work considering food web processes and genetic, spatial, and age diversity will be important to examine other possible sources of synergistic impacts.

 Absence of synergy, however, does not mean absence of interaction, and our results suggest that particular combinations of harvesting and climate velocity will affect some species more than others.
 Species with a higher reproductive rate and a longer average dispersal distance will better track rapid climate velocities, as compared to species with a low reproductive rate and short dispersal distance.
 The finding that a higher reproductive rate can sustain higher climate velocities and harvesting rates is intuitive, particularly because harvesting in effect reduces the maximum reproductive rate.
 However, it is worth pointing out that a higher reproductive rate can be generated either by shorter generation times or higher fecundity.
 Our finding that species with shorter generation times can better keep up with shifts in climate is in agreement with empirical work suggesting that fish that shifted in response to warming in the North Sea had faster life histories than non-shifting species (Perry et al. 2005).

-While higher reproductive rates improve a population’s ability to persist, increasing higher dispersal distances do not necessarily do so.
+While higher reproductive rates improve a population’s ability to persist, higher dispersal distances do not necessarily do so.
 At low speeds, we found that a short dispersal dispersal distance improved the maximum harvesting rate a population could sustain while at higher speeds a longer dispersal distance improved the maximum climate velocity in which the population could persist.
 This is because when climate is shifting slowly, a large dispersal distance sends most offspring ahead of the patch, while with faster climate velocities a long dispersal distance allows the population to make it to the new patch.
 Thus climate velocity will selectively favor species with dispersal distances best matched to the rate of shift.